apache/trafficcontrol/docs/source/api/cdns_domains.rst

 ``GET``
 =======
-Gets a list of domains and their related Traffic Router profiles for all CDNs.
+Gets a list of domains and their related Traffic Router :term:`Profiles` for all CDNs.

 :Auth.
 Required: Yes
 :Roles Required: None